 The blossom is plain white but borne in profusion early in the apple-blossom season.
 Pink Glow an excellent pollinator for all early-flowering apple varieties (those in flowering groups 1 and 2).

-Fill in the details below and we will let you know when Pink Glow crab-apple are back in stock.
+Fill in the details below and we will let you know when Pink Glow crab-apples are back in stock.

 'Pink Glow' is easy to grow, and largely disease-free.
 It originates from Russia and is exceptionally cold-hardy.